BernardGomes7/Predicting-Hiring-Decisions/README.md

-# Predicting Hiring Decisions Using Random Forest Classifier
+# Predicting Hiring Decisions Using Random Forest Classifier and XGBost Classifier

 ## About Dataset